datasciencescoop/Math-for-Data-Science/README.md

-# Math
-Math for Data Science
+# Math for Data Science
 Useful resources to improve your Math skills -

 Courses